-All procurement documents shall remain open for a minimum of three (3) weeks and for no longer than eight (8) weeks from the date of release.
+All procurement documents shall remain open for a minimum of three (3) weeks from the date of release.

 Any modifications and amendments to a procurement process will be publically noticed and incorporated into the procurement document through posting on the EWDD website.